 On 25 June 2013, Stuart Vevers was announced as the new executive creative director of American accessories brand Coach, an ailing brand no longer in its prime.
-The appointment could see one of the industry’s most promising talents to enter his prime in turning the mammoth brand around.
-The designer is well positioned to do so thanks to previous successes at Mulberry, where he created a number of must-have bags and his experience in re-establishing Spanish leather house Loewe, traditionally an accessories-heavy brand.
+He has since introduced a more youthful and trend-driven aesthetic to the company, working with celebrities such as Selena Gomez to push the brand forward.
+The designer was well positioned to do so thanks to previous successes at Mulberry, where he created a number of must-have bags and his experience in re-establishing Spanish leather house Loewe, traditionally an accessories-heavy brand.

 Vevers graduated from the University of Westminster in 1996.
 His first job was at Calvin Klein , followed swiftly by positions in the design teams of Bottega Veneta, Givenchy and Louis Vuitton where he worked with Marc Jacobs .
 The designer has also collaborated with Luella Bartley and Giles Deacon.